warfare-plugins/social-warfare/readme.txt

 Get more social shares which can lead to more website traffic with the best WordPress social sharing plugin!
 Built by a group of social media marketing experts and world class developers who are obsessed with performance.
 Learn more at <a href="https://warfareplugins.com/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_description" rel="friend" target="_blank">Warfare Plugins</a>.

 = WordPress Sharing Plugin =
 Most WordPress social sharing plugins slow down your site, are not attractive, and don't work the way you would hope.
-Social Warfareâ€™s share buttons are both lightning fast and beautiful.
+Social Warfare share buttons are both lightning fast and beautiful.

 Not only will it never slow down your website like other sharing plugins, we give you the most attractive share buttons available that look great no matter what screen size or resolution.